 Cuizon Ballet Centre has been serving the Conejo Valley for over 18 years.
 We are a pre-professional Balanchine technique school dedicated to giving our students the finest dance training.
 We offer classes for ages 6 years and up.

-Ongoing enrollment for our Fall Schedule begins September 4th, 2018
+Ongoing enrollment for our Fall/School Year Schedule begins September 3rd, 2019.

 Lisa is an alumnus of Rozann-Zimmerman Ballet Center and received her first scholarship to the School of American Ballet at age 15.
 She continued her training under Melissa Hayden, former prima ballerina of New York City Ballet.
 At Pennsylvania Ballet, she trained in the apprentice program under Lupe Serrano, ballerina with American Ballet Theatre.
 She danced professionally for 10 years with Pacific Northwest Ballet, Arizona Ballet, Puerto Rican Dance Theatre of New York City, Cleveland Ballet and Los Angeles Chamber Ballet.
 A student in the Balanchine tradition, she believes it is the preferred style of the 21st Century.
 It is the technique taught at Cuizon Ballet Centre.